 This always depends on customer demand but the languages that are usually constantly in demand are the main European languages (Irish, French, Spanish, German, Italian, Dutch); Scandinavian languages; Eastern European languages (Polish, Lithuanian, Latvian, Slovak, Czech, Romanian); Russian; Chinese; Japanese and Arabic.
 As much as possible, we endeavour to only allow freelancers to work into their native language.

 It is imperative to highlight your language pairs to companies, and also to keep your language skills up to date.
 Be clear about your languages and the extent of your knowledge of them – there is no point in lying about your level of knowledge of any languages in order to get more work, or taking on a job in a language that you are not fully comfortable with as this will become apparent through the course of your work.

 There is no point in contacting a translation company unless you are available to take on work.
 When you do contact a company you should outline the level of your availability (i.e. any days not available); also ensure that you let the company know of any holiday periods and how free you are to travel for assignments.

 It is also essential from our point of view that freelancers are contactable – this means regularly checking emails, answering your phone and replying to voicemails.
 Due to the nature of how freelancers work, we need to ensure that we can rely on contacting you – if we can’t contact you, we can’t assign work to you.

 5. Establishing a relationship with the Company:

-Freelancers should look to translation companies as their employers, and this means you should be professional at all times: maintain high standards of quality, stick to deadlines, and maintain strict confidentiality with documentation and during interpreting assignments.
+Freelancers should look to translation companies as their employers, and this means you should be professional at all times: maintain high standards of quality, stick to deadlines, and maintain strict confidentiality with documentation.